 About 67 hectares, so half of the entire park, has also been seeded with native meadow plant species since the fall of 2020.
 It's now filled with wildflowers, butterflies and birds.

 They've also just started at Highland Creek on the section extending from Scarborough Golf Club Road to Neilson Road, which is said to be completed by the end of 2022.
 This will include a large pedestrian bridge to connect The Meadoway with the other trail in the area.

 The remaining gaps in the trail network, including the area extending from Kennedy Road to Brimley Road and from Neilson Road to Conlins Road, are still being designed.

 The entire $40-million project that will eventually connect four different ravines, 15 parks, 34 neighbourhoods, over 500 acres of land and more than 1,000 diverse species of flora and fauna is on track to be completed by the end of 2024.

-Although we'll still have to wait a little longer for the final product, there's no reason we can't visit a portion of it this spring as the meadows start to bloom.
+Although we'll still have to wait a little longer for the final product, there's no reason we can't visit a portion of it this winter before the meadows start to bloom.